 What We Believe

-That man was created holy, innocent, and happy, but by the disobedience of one man Sin entered into the world and death by Sin, so death passed upon all men for that all have sinned.
+• Man was created holy, innocent, and happy, but by the disobedience of one man sin entered into the world and death by sin, so death passed upon all men for that all have sinned.

-That Christian Baptism is administered only by the immersion of believers in water in the name of the Father, the Son, and the Holy Spirit, and that immersed believers only are entitled to partake of the Lord’s Supper.
+• Christian baptism is administered only by the immersion of believers in water in the name of the Father, the Son, and the Holy Spirit.

-That the Christian ministry is a divinely appointed means for the spread of the Gospel throughout the world, and that it is the duty of all Christians according to ability to contribute to its support.
+• The Christian ministry is a divinely appointed means for the spread of the Gospel throughout the world, and it is the duty of all Christians to contribute to its support.

 Church Covenant